Episode Show Notes

 Transcript

 Mike Siciliano [00:00:00] Welcome back to another episode of our Eagle Perspective Podcast.
-I’m Mike Siciliano, Dean of Students at the Upper School.
+I’m Mike Siciliano, Dean of Students at the High School.
 I am here with the one and only Matt Corsaro, who leads our drama department and is the chair of our Performing Arts Department.

 Matt Corsaro [00:00:19] Good to be here.